 As the show goes on, the characters’ personalities become richer as more is revealed about those on the periphery – including Andre (played by West End debutant Mathew Hamper), a Czech fast food store manager with big ambitions, as well as Billy (musician and also West End newbie Tim Prottey-Jones), a music store owner with a tough exterior whose attempts to cling onto his Spanish heritage result in some horrendously funny mispronounciations.
 However, the depth and ability of Cvitešić’s Girl, the female lead, is what shines through as her character reveals a complex past behind her apparently resilient exterior.

 With plenty of laughs and catchy tunes, Once is an uplifting musical that deserves its array of accolades.
 The talented cast expertly portray the individual personalities of each character, while the intimate setting of the Phoenix Theatre makes this a very relaxed affair.
 Once is well worth seeing, if only for Cvitešić’s almost scarily compelling performance.
 And if you’ve ever wanted to get up on stage in the West End, the stage is transformed into a bar during the intermission…

 Photos: Brinkhoff Moêgenburg

-Once is on at Phoenix Theatre until July 2015, for further information or to book visit here.
+Once is at Phoenix Theatre until July 2015.
+For further information or to book visit the show’s website here.